syl20bnr/spacemacs/README.md

 than 120 packages and its load time is approx. 2 seconds on my Macbook Air 2014.

-- Slick integration with Vi modes, tries as much as possible to keep your fingers on the home row, no matter the mode you are in.
+- Slick integration with Evil states/Vi modes, tries as much as possible to keep your fingers on the home row, no matter the mode you are in.

-- Minimalistic UI
+- Minimalistic UI, keep your available screen space for what matters: your text files.

 ## Screenshot